feilipu/z88dk-libraries/regis/README.md

 ## Usage
     1.git clone this repository.
-    2.use `z88dk-lib` to import into z88k
+    2.use `z88dk-lib` to import this library into z88k.
-	3.open the demo `regis_demo.c`
+    3.open the demo `regis_demo.c` to test your success.
-	4.use incantation below
+    4.compile the demonstration using the incantation(s) below.
-	5.profit
+    5.profit.

 ### ZSDCC
 `zcc +rc2014 -subtype=cpm -v -m --list -llib/rc2014/regis --max-allocs-per-node100000 regis_demo.c -o regis -create-app`